Ratnagotravibhāga: Indian tradition

 Late Indian Buddhist scholars like Jñānaśrīmitra (fl.
 975-1025 C.E.), Ratnākaraśānti (c.
-10th-century CE) and Jayānanda (late 11th – early 12th century) also cited and commented on passages of the RGV.
+10th-century CE) and Jayānanda (late 11th – early 12th century) also cited and commented on passages of the RGV.Kano, Kazuo.
+"Ratnākaraśānti’s Understanding of Buddha-Nature."
+China Tibetology 25, no. 2 (2015): 52–77.

 Jñānaśrīmitra interprets the RGV teaching of buddha nature in line with his sākāravada yogacara view which holds that the Buddha-body is represented by images (ākāras) that exist ultimately.
 According to his interpretation of the three bodies (trikaya) doctrine, the sambhogakaya and its accompanied true image (ākāra) is the ultimate reality that truly exists, and the dharmakaya is a conventional quality of the sambhogakaya.
 For Jñānaśrīmitra, the buddha nature is the emptiness of this ultimate reality, i.e. the sambhogakaya, and this emptiness is synonymous with dharmakāya and dharmadhātu.

 Ratnākaraśānti disagrees with this view, since for him it is the dharmakāya (which lacks any images or forms) that is the ultimate reality, and this gives rise to the saṃbhogakāya as its outflow (niṣyanda).
 Ratnākaraśānti does accept the existence of a unchangeable pure nature which resides in some sentient beings, as is taught in the RGV.
 However he also equates buddha-nature with the Yogacara theory of bodhisattvagotra, and thus, for him, only those beings that have the disposition to become a bodhisattva have buddha-nature.
 This is said to be rare and thus he does not accept that all beings have buddha nature.
 According to Brunnhölzl, Ratnākaraśānti also equates buddha nature with the perfected nature and argues that it is empty of both the imaginary and the dependent natures.
 Brunnhölzl sees this as an Indian precedent for the Shentong view.

 Maitripa, a student of both Jñānaśrīmitra and Ratnākaraśānti, is closely associated with the RGV by the Tibetan tradition, though he wrote no work on it and only quotes it twice in his corpus.

 Meanwhile, the Kashmiri pandit Jayānanda sees buddha-nature as a way of attracting inferior people and as a provisional teaching (as stated in the Lankavatara sutra).